aiven/devportal/docs/products/clickhouse/howto/transfer-data-tiered-storage.rst

 About moving data between storage devices
 -----------------------------------------

 You may want to :doc:`enable </docs/products/clickhouse/howto/enable-tiered-storage>` the tiered storage feature, move your data from SSD to the object storage, and size down your SSD, which allows changing a service plan to one with less SSD capacity.
-Also, you may want to move your date from the object storage back to your SSD.
-Both the operations can be performed using SQL statements on a table level.
+Also, you may want to move your data from the object storage back to your SSD.
+Both the operations can be performed using SQL statements on the table level.

 Prerequisites
 -------------

-* Aiven account
+* Aiven organization
-* Tiered storage feature :doc:`enabled </docs/products/clickhouse/howto/enable-tiered-storage>` on an Aiven for ClickHouse service level
+* Tiered storage feature :doc:`enabled </docs/products/clickhouse/howto/enable-tiered-storage>` on the project level
 * Command line tool (:doc:`ClickHouse client </docs/products/clickhouse/howto/connect-with-clickhouse-cli>`)

 Transfer data from SSD to object storage